antononcube/Raku-Gherkin-Grammar/README.md

 ### Table arguments

-The package handles tables as step argument.
-The tables are parsed with the package "Markdown::Grammar", [AAp1].
+The package handles tables as step arguments.
 The table arguments are treated differently in `Example` or `Scenario` blocks than in `Scenario outline` blocks.